AdobeDocs/commerce-webapi/src/pages/get-started/api-security.md

 ...
 ```

-In case rate limiting is applied to a REST request, then a response with HTTP status code 429 "Too Many Requests" will be generated.
+If rate limiting is applied to a REST request, then a response with HTTP status code `429 - Too Many Requests` will be generated.

 Example:
 ```